RBerliner/Milone-DepthSensor/README.md

 This device is to be used to monitor freshwater tank water level.

-The eTape comes in various lengths (5", 8", 10", 12") and can be purchase either as the bare tape or as an encapsulated assembly.
-For ease of mounting in the water tank, we opted to use the 8" assembly.
+The eTape comes in various lengths (5", 8", 10", 12") and can be purchased either as the bare tape or as an encapsulated assembly.
+For ease of mounting in the water tank, we opted to use the 8" assembly which includes an oval cylindrical polycarbonate tube that protects the sensor.

 ![picture 1](images/7995b82be327a4f0c68c28d39f2f509632fecfec94d35a1883801125c3728184.png)

-The assemblu comes with a pigtail lead and 3 wires: red, white and black.
+The assembly comes with a pigtail lead with 3 wires: red, white and black.
 The eTape, which can be modeled as a variable resistor is connected to the red and white leads.
 The white-black leads connect to a fixed (voltage divider) reference resistor of 1450 Ohm for the 8" sensor.

 To connect the sensor to the 1 V range ADC for the ESP8266, the red lead is connected to the VBUS (5V) ESP8266 pin.
 The white lead is connected to the ESP8266 A0 (ADC) input and a 100 Ohm resistor is connected from the A0 input to Gnd.